 - How to get to National Palace Museum

-- how to get to the national palace mueseum
+- how to get to national palace museum taipei

-- how to go national palace museum taipei
+- how to get to taipei national palace museum

-- how to go national palace museum taipei by transit
+- how to go to national palace museum from shi limg mrt taipei